 It’s a question that a lot of photographers have.
-So, even though I’m not a professional wedding photographer, I thought it was time to share some tips on the subject.
+So, even though I’m not a professional Wedding in Las Vegas photographer, I thought it was time to share some tips on the subject.
 Let the pros tell me how to take good photos at a wedding.
 But as someone who has been asked to take pictures at many weddings for friends and family, I have a few ideas.
-Lets read onto some doubts and how can you overcome them.
+Let’s read about some doubts and how can you overcome them.

-One of the best advice I’ve gotten about wedding photography is to have the couple think ahead of time about the shots they want you to take on the day.
+One of the best pieces of advice I’ve gotten about Wedding in Las Vegas photography is to have the couple think ahead of time about the shots they want you to take on the day.
 Then, make a list so you can mark off each shot.
 This is especially helpful when taking pictures of a family.
 Nothing is worse than getting the pictures back and realizing you forgot to take a picture of the happy couple with Grandma!